ChrisPenner/flags/README.md

 ### Flags Run

-`run` is a command for when you're working on your script.
+`flags run` is a command for when you're working on your script.
 Pass it a script and some args and `flags` will parse the arguments and run the script.

 For our todo-list example it looks like this: